ipfs/ipfs-docs/docs/how-to/README.md

 # IPFS Guides and Tutorials

 ::: callout
-Want to find even more resources for learning about IPFS and the technologies that power it?
-[Visit ProtoSchool](https://proto.school) for interactive tutorials that help you learn about the decentralized web by writing code and solving challenges, all from your browser!
+Check out the new [Ecosystem guides](#ecosystem-guides) section to learn more about the amazing tools, software and implementations created by IPFS ecosystem partners.
 :::

 No matter what you're looking to do with IPFS, you can find how-tos and tutorials here.
 These items are a work in progress, so please check back periodically to check what we've added!